- 1. What is vicarious trauma

 Improving a workplace environment

-To improve the workplace environment and stress organizational goals that focus on employee self-care, supervisors need to do the following: during orientation supply material about compassion fatigue and burnout, including a list of factors that contribute to distress in professionals who work with trauma survivors; pair a new employee with a mentor who has been on the job for a while; create a workplace culture that stresses shared norms around self-care; allow employees flexible working arrangements whether a compressed work week or flextime; and express an understanding of what a day is like working with those who are traumatized and how hard that is.
+To improve the workplace environment and stress organizational goals that focus on employee self-care, supervisors need to do the following: during orientation supply material about compassion fatigue and burnout, including a list of factors that contribute to distress in professionals who work with complex trauma survivors; pair a new employee with a mentor who has been on the job for a while; create a workplace culture that stresses shared norms around self-care; allow employees flexible working arrangements whether a compressed work week or flextime; and express an understanding of what a day is like working with those who are traumatized and how hard that is.

 Employers can tell workers that they understand self-sacrifice and their guilty feelings of not working when they are at home; never allow those who work with trauma survivors to sacrifice their own well-being and self-care for that of those they support; provide trauma-informed care; give them permission to take care of themselves; show appreciation by offering occasional perks; connect with each employee on a regular basis; don’t wait for an annual review to discuss resilience and recovery; offer professional development on trauma and mental health management; and help employees be cognitively aware of the impact of vicarious trauma.